vinylman444/final-project/README.md

 * Started research on google maps api by adding a working map to my site
 * Implemented a form for adding location objects to a MongoDB database

+Milestone 3 Update:
+* 3 Forms are working, User Registration, Location, and Game
+* Continued research on Next.js by continuing development of web
+* Continued research on Google maps API for adding custom pointers on map
+* Begun implementation on a login system and research on password security

+TODO
+* Implement Pointers on map that contain information about the location when clicked.
+* Implement some way to display a location's game (considering doing a dropdown on the locations page)
+* Add password hashing and salting

 ## Data Model

 This application will store Users, games, and locations